Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 Listen to Martin explaining the changes on BBC Radio Five Live's Shelagh Fogarty show.
 Click on the player below to listen (13:15).

-The size of tuition fees can be scary, but it’s often not as frightening as it sounds as the repayments are solely based on earnings, not on the amount borrowed.
+The size of tuition fees can be scary, but often, it’s not as frightening as it sounds.
+The repayments are solely based on earnings, not on the amount borrowed.
 It’s important you know the key facts.

-This is the crucial question and one of the many fears that are putting people off going to university – the ‘how will I afford to live with this debt?’ question.
+This is the crucial question and it's one of the many fears putting people off going to university – the ‘how will I afford to live with this debt?’ question.
 The answer is different for everyone, but the following three points should help clear it up.

 Key questions answered include: 'If I want to do a distance learning course – can I get a living cost loan?', 'What happens if I lose my job or take a career break?' and 'How do those who are self-employed repay the debt?'.